cdapio/cdap/docs/developer-guide/source/examples/sparkPageRank.rst

 ========
 This example demonstrates a Spark application performing streaming log analysis, computing the page rank based on information about backlink URLs.

-Data from a sample file will be sent to the CDAP by an external script *inject-data* to the *backlinkURLStream*.
+Data from a sample file is sent to CDAP by the external script *inject-data* to the *backlinkURLStream*.
 This data is processed by the ``BackLinkFlow``, which stores the URL pair event in its entirety in *backlinkURLs*, an ObjectStore Dataset.